Data Protection & Privacy

 How it Works

-Singapore PDPA structures data protection obligations into baseline regulatory requirements delineating key governance domains such as consent, purpose limitation, notification, access and correction, accuracy, protection, retention, transfer limitation, and accountability.
+The Singapore Personal Data Protection Act (PDPA) structures data protection obligations into a set of baseline regulatory requirements for organizations that collect, use, or disclose personal data.
+The framework delineates key governance domains such as consent, purpose limitation, notification, access and correction, accuracy, protection, retention, transfer limitation, and accountability.
+These core requirements are supported by mandatory breach notification processes and sector-specific guidelines, collectively providing a lifecycle approach to data protection and privacy risk management.

 Key Elements